barisicgroup/unf/README.md

     - `number` **lastActiveCell:** number of the last cell containing a nucleotide
     - `number` **lastCell:** number of the last cell, i.e., length of the virtual helix
     - `number` **initialAngle:** initial helical twist at the beginning of the virtual helix (used for generation of DNA helix inside this virtual helix)
-    - `[number]` **altPosition:** alternative world position of this particular virtual helix relative to the lattice origin; can be used to override position determined by the lattice
-    - `[number]` **altOrientation:** rotation of this particular virtual helix; can be used to override position determined by the lattice
     - `[object]` **cells:** array of nucleotide locations (one cell can contain up to two complementary nucleotides).
 Cells (cell numbers) which are not included are considered as empty.
       - `number` **id:** unique ID of this cell
       - `number` **number:** cell number (starting with zero; higher the number, the farther the cell is from the beginning of the virtual helix).
 Corresponds to base ID value of cadnano.<!-- - `[number]` **altPosition:** this field can determine the world position of this cell in space; can be used to override position determined by virtual helix & cell number-->